-“This new trio is exciting.
-The three of us have performed in my band together for over 20 years, and Gary and Ken are like brothers to me.
-This stripped down version allows for a tighter show with sweet harmonies, harp, percussion, drums, dobro, and acoustic guitars."
+Since live music made a comeback after the pandemic, in addition to the occasional solo show, Kight has been touring with “the boys,” two of her long-time band members - drummer/percussionist Gary Porter and guitarist/dobro player Ken Wynn.
+"The three of us have performed in my band together for over 20 years, and Gary and Ken are like brothers to me.
+This stripped-down version allows for a tighter show with sweet harmonies, harp, percussion, drums, dobro, and acoustic guitars."